Here’s how much a beach badge costs in South Jersey

 Beach tags: Not required.

 What to do: Swimming is permitted in areas designated by lifeguards.
-Surfing permitted between 11th and 13 avenues.
+Surfing is permitted between 11th and 13th avenues.
 Volleyball nets are provided at 19th, 13th, 8th and Ocean avenues.
-Handicap beach transport is available via surf chairs at the 15th Avenue First Aid Station.
+Handicapped beach transport is available via surf chairs at the 15th Avenue first aid station.
 Contact the Wildwood Beach Patrol at 609-522-7500.

 More information: northwildwood.com